ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20170302 | @hsanjuan

+IPFS cluster now has basic peer monitoring and re-pinning support when a cluster peer goes down.

+This is done by broadcasting a "ping" from each peer to the monitor component.
+When it detects no pings are arriving from a current cluster member, it triggers an alert, which makes cluster trigger re-pins for all the CIDs associated to that peer.

+The next days will be spent fixing small things and figuring out how to get better tests as part of the [Test Lab Sprint](https://github.com/ipfs/pm/issues/354).
+I also plan to make a call for early testers, to see if we can get some people on board to try IPFS Cluster out.

 ## 20170215 | @hsanjuan

 A global replication factor is now supported!
 A new configuration file option `replication_factor` allows to specify how many peers should be allocated to pin a CID. `-1` means "Pin everywhere", and maintains compatibility with the previous behaviour.
 A replication factor >= 1 pin request is subjec to a number of requirements: